ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/building-amd/index.md

 </html>
 ```

-Now we can either serve the HTML file above which will result in the following grid.
+Now we can serve the HTML file above which will result in the following grid.

 <image-caption src="building-amd/resources/ts-grid.png" alt="Datagrid" width="40rem" centered="true" constrained="true"></image-caption>